Getting Things Done - GTD

 avatar

-Commented over 5 years ago Nina
+Commented almost 6 years ago Nina

 Thanks for the tips.
 Another technique you can try in order to become more productive is the Kanban method.
 It's quite simple but the results are great.
 All you need is a board divided into 3 categories: to do, in progress and done.
 First, you put all your tasks in the 'to do' category, and once you start working at them, you move them to the 'in progress' category.
 When you finish the task, you place in the 'done' category.
 That way you always know where you are with your project and what tasks you should do next.
 If you want to read more about the method, check here: kanbantool.com/kanban-library/introduction